Leek Sauté – Total Cooking Time – 30 minutes Serves-6 Vegan-GF

-Spring has sprung here at Growing Spaces, we are excited to be transitioning to our spring garden.
+Spring has sprung here at Growing Spaces and we are excited to be transitioning to our spring garden.
 This month we decided to make something delicious with what was left in our domes from our winter garden: Leeks!
 The recipe idea came from the last batch of fresh winter vegetables that we just finished harvesting and from our horticulturist Heather Gray.
-This Leek Sauté is simple, clean, aromatic, full of flavor, & mouth-watering.
+This Leek Sauté is simple, clean, aromatic, full of flavor, and mouth-watering.

 Leek Sauté Ingredients:

 1 bunch your favorite kale (about 2 cups)

 Cracked black pepper

 First, wash your vegetables and dry them.
 Dirt tends to stick in between the leek stalks, so they need to be thoroughly cleaned.
 We suggest using a paper towel or cheesecloth to dry them off.
 Slice the leek in half lengthwise.
 Cut the thick green tops off (you can save these for later to use in stock) and the stringy roots at the base.
 Lay the leeks cut side down, chop into half moons then dice.
 You may see additional dirt at this point, rinse with water again in a colander if needed.

 Next up, devein the kale and loosely chop.
 You will need a large deep skillet.
 Turn on the stovetop to medium-high heat, melt butter, and sauté the leeks and the garlic until light brown and aromatic, about 8-10 minutes.
 Steam the kale separately, the steaming will condense the kale.
 Add kale to the leek mixture, lemon juice, then the shredded parmesan cheese and fresh cracked pepper until coated or your preference.
 Serve as a side dish to your favorite protein or as a nutrient-packed lunch.